 The most important precept I recognize throughout the Torah is that it is about human relationships, about

-must follow in order to "love your neighbhor as yourself" - which is truly at the heart of justice.
-It is written that our Creator, Yahuah Elohim, sits on a throne of justice and righteousness; where justice is the balance of
+follow in order to "love your neighbhor as yourself" - which is truly at the heart of justice.
+It is written that our Creator, Yahuah Elohim (aka The LORD God), sits on a throne of justice and righteousness; where justice is the balance of

 righteousness and righteousness is synonymous with the Laws of the Torah.
 He holds these precepts in perfect balance.
 It is written in